balena-io-experimental/balena-sound/docs/04-device-support.md

 ## Experimental

-Devices with experimental support **have been tested to work** though we have found compelling reasons for not including them as first class citizens of balenaSound.
-If you are shopping for parts we do not recommend you buy a device from this list.
+Devices with experimental support **have been tested to work**, though we have found compelling reasons for not including them as first-class citizens of balenaSound.
+If you are shopping for parts, we do not recommend you buy a device from this list.

 Some of the reasons we've flagged devices as experimental include:
 - device requires multiple extra hardware pieces (USB dongles, adapters, etc)